05 Sep Social Media for Dentists: The New Rules of Running a Promotion on Facebook

 • Asking your Facebook fans to share your promotion on their personal timeline as a means of participating.

-Additionally, your practice’s Facebook promotion should still be ran in accordance with the laws and rules of Facebook; including clear posting of eligibility, promotion rules and compliance with Facebook.
-For more on that, check out the official Facebook promotion guidelines here.
+Additionally, your practice’s Facebook promotion should still be run in accordance with the laws and rules of Facebook; including clear posting of eligibility, promotion rules and compliance with Facebook.

 What this Means for your Online Dental Marketing

 Building and nurturing patient engagement is the key to any successful dental practice Facebook page, and Facebook’s new promotion rules open up a whole new world for dentists who want to build upon their current SEO strategy and increase patient engagement.
 Here’s how:

 Likes and Shares are Social Signals – The more ‘likes’, ‘shares’ and ‘comments’ you receive on your Facebook page, the more social signals your Facebook profile potentially sends to Google.
 The more social signals Google receives from you, the more impact it can have on your SEO efforts.
 Since your Facebook activity has 3 of the top 6 correlating ranking factors for search engine ranking, it makes sense to spend some time growing each of those.
 Looks like it’s time for some promotions!